radjivC/Interaction-node-redis/README.md

 npm install
 ```

-In the lib folder you have separate example to show: how to use the each functions of mongoDb.
+In the lib folder you have separate example to show: how to use the each functions for Redis.
-In the lib coffee script folder you have separate example to show: how to use the each functions of mongoDb but with coffeescript syntax.
+In the lib coffee script folder you have separate example to show: how to use the each functions for Redis but with coffeescript syntax.

 You have a Rest Api example in the folder RestAPiExample, this is a global example how to use MongoDb in a real case.
 And of course the same Api with coffee Script syntax.